 The Public Advocate, OPA staff and 700 volunteers provide guardianship and advocacy services for people with disability by:

-- To act as an independent statutory guardian, when appointed by the Victorian Civil and Administrative Tribunal (VCAT) for a person with a disability who lacks the capacity to make decisions for themselves.
+• acting as guardian when appointed by the Victorian Civil and Administrative Tribunal (VCAT) to make decisions in the best interests of a person with disability

 • providing advice, education and information to the public, and to health, human services and legal professionals

 • undertaking research and strategic advocacy to improve laws, policies and the delivery of services that affect people with disability